Jet buffeted by winds before overshooting Halifax runway: investigator

 Transport Canada requires an extra 60 metres of prepared surface at the end of most runways, though it recommends an additional 90 metres for a total margin of 150 metres.
 The International Civil Aviation Organization recommends a 300-metre buffer strip.

-Langevin said Runway 14 in Halifax has an extra 140 metres, falling 10 metres short of the TSB recommendation — though the cargo jet slid 210 metres off the end of the runway.
+Langevin said Runway 14 in Halifax has an extra 140 metres, falling 10 metres short of the recommended guidelines — though the cargo jet slid 210 metres off the end of the runway.

 In the days ahead, Adams said his team will interview the crew and analyze the data from the aircraft’s cockpit voice recorder and flight data recorder.
 They also plan to talk to witnesses, air traffic controllers and airport personnel.